sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### Set up Inkscape Figure Manager

 Firstly, install the [Command Runner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner).
 This will allow you to send commands into a terminal with the shortcut.
-The configuration is in [`settings.json`](./VSCode-setting/settings.json) and we'll see how it works later.
-Now, this is a tricky part: you need to find where the source-code of the inkscape-figures manager is.
+The configuration is in [`settings.json`](./VSCode-setting/settings.json), and we'll see how it works later.
+Now, this is a tricky part: you need to find where the source code of the inkscape-figures manager.
 In my case, it's in `/Users/pbb/opt/anaconda3/lib/python3.8/site-packages/inkscapefigures`.

 > Using global finding may be helpful...